Principal Uncertainty Quantification with Spatial Correlation for Image Restoration Problems: Problem Formulation

 To evaluate the uncertainty across different uncertainty regions, we introduce a new metric called the \emph{uncertainty volume}, $\mathcal{V}(x;\mathcal{T}(x;\hat{B}(x)))$, which represents the $d^{th}$ root of the uncertainty volume with respect to intervals $\mathcal{T}(x;\hat{B}(x))$, defined in the following equation: { } where $\epsilon > 0$ is a small hyperparameter used for numerical stability.
 In Section~\ref{sec: results} we demonstrate that our approach results in a significantly reduction in these uncertainty volumes when compared to previous methods.

 When operating in high dimensions (e.g. on the full image), providing uncertainty intervals for all the $d$-dimensions poses severe challenges, both in complexity and interpretability.
 In this case, constructing and maintaining the basis vectors becomes infeasible.
 Moreover, the uncertainty quantification using these intervals may be less intuitive compared to the conventional pixelwise approach because of the pixel-dependency between the basis vectors, which makes it difficult to communicate the uncertainty to the user.
 To mitigate these challenges, we propose an option of using $K\ll d$ basis vectors that capture the essence of the uncertainty.
-In Section~\ref{sec: method}, we discuss how to dynamically adjust $K$ to provide fewer uncertainty axes.
+In Section~\ref{sec: method}, we discuss how to dynamically adjust $K$ to provide fewer axes.

 While reducing the number of basis vectors benefits in interpretability and complexity, this option does not fulfill the exact reconstruction property.
 Therefore, we propose an extension to the conventional coverage validity of Equation~\eqref{eq: theoretical coverage gaurentee} that takes into account the reconstruction error of the decomposed ground-truth images.
-Specifically, the user sets a ratio of pixels, $q \in \dR$, and a maximum acceptable reconstruction error over this ratio, $\beta$ \footnote{This should not be confused with the acceptable coverage level parameter in Equation~\eqref{eq: theoretical coverage gaurentee}.} $ \in (0,1)$.
+Specifically, the user sets a ratio of pixels, $q \in \dR$, and a maximum acceptable reconstruction error over this ratio, $\beta\in (0,1)$.
 This approximation allows us to reduce the number of basis vectors used to formulate $\hat{B}(x)$, such that the reconstruction will be valid according to the following condition: { } where $y_c:= y-{\hat \mu}(x)$ is the ground-truth image centered around ${\hat \mu}(x)$, and $\hat{\mathcal{Q}}_q(\cdot)$ is the empirical quantile function defined by the smallest $z$ satisfying $\frac{1}{d} \sum_{i=1}^d \mathbf{1} \{ z_i \leq \hat{\mathcal{Q}}_q(z) \} \geq q$.
 In Section~\ref{sec: method}, we discuss this expression for assessing the validity of the basis vectors.
 As an example, setting $q=0.9$ and $\beta=0.05$ would mean that the maximal reconstruction error of $90\%$ of the ground-truth pixels is no more than $5\%$ of the $[0,1]$ dynamic range.